pypy/pypy/pypy/doc/windows.rst

 Translating PyPy with Visual Studio
 -----------------------------------

-We routinely test translation using Visual Studio 2008, Express Edition.
+We routinely test translation using v9, also known as Visual Studio 2008.
+Our buildbot is still using the Express Edition, not the compiler noted above.
 Other configurations may work as well.

 The translation scripts will set up the appropriate environment variables for the compiler, so you do not need to run vcvars before translation.